GregRos/zenesis/packages/zenesis/README.md

 Files are Modules, which can contain declarations.
 These can be either type or value declarations, but right now only type declarations are implemented.

-The declarations that can be added to files are available on the context object which we bound to the parameter `_`.
+The declarations that can be created in a given scope The declarations that can be added to files are available on the context object which we bound to the parameter `_`.
 We have the following options:

 1. `_.Class`